 Starting WordPress (on a multi-site server)

 Here’s where this gets a little tricky.
 Not hard, just different.
-Normally, when one is running a single site on their server they can just go to their internally address (mine would be the 192.168.1.177) and WordPress would walk you through the set-up of the databases and first login.
+Normally, when one is running a single site on their server they can just go to their internal address (mine would be the 192.168.1.177) and WordPress would walk you through the set-up of the databases and first login.
 However, we’re not running a single site, thus it’s a little trickier.
+(I use option two below.)

 I wasn’t planning on getting into the how-to of port forwarding (but you can visit this site for an overview of almost any router).
 If you’ve gotten this far I’m pretty sure you can figure out how to do that.
 I will tell you that I use Cloudflare and they make forwarding your domain to your RPi location really easy.
 Essentially I get my home IP (or where you’re physically going to have your RPI) via the command